Autoencoder Watchdog Outlier Detection for Classifiers: Conclusion

 \section{Conclusion}

-A neural network watchdog is proposed to help improve the performance of classifiers on various datasets.
+An initial proof of concept neural network watchdog is proposed to help improve the performance of classifiers on various datasets.
 The approach is also transparently applicable to regression neural networks.
-The choice of RMSE threshold is determined by the desired detection versus false alarm tradeoff.
+The choice of RMSE threshold is ultimately determined by the desired detection versus false alarm tradeoff.
 Alternately, the RMSE can be used to inform users of a measure of closeness of an input to the manifold of the watchdog autoencoder defined in-distribution manifold in feature space.